Same Old Story: Every Monkees Fanfic Ever Written

 “Like what?
 Who’s making bad things happen?”
 I asked.

-Mike looked down at his soda as if there was something he wanted to say, but couldn’t.
+Mike looked away apprehensively, as if there was something he wanted to say, but couldn’t.

 “Me?!”
 I asked incredulously.

 “Whoa.
 This is getting way too meta,” I said, sitting back.
 “If I’m controlling everything, why can’t I do what I want?
 Why can’t I leave?”
 I asked.

 “Ah dunno,” he said.
 “No one’s ever wanted to leave before.”

 We sat in silence for a few moments, considering our predicament.
 I bounced another French fry on the table.
 “So, how long have you guys been bringing strange girls into your pad and falling in love anyway?”

 “’Bout as long as ah can remember.”

 “You think that’s strange?
 You don’t know the half of it, Jinny.”

 I smirked.
 “Oh, I think I have a pretty good idea.”